-2.1 Estimating the bail-in probability of CoCos with the credit derivatives model
+A. Estimating the Bail-in Probabilities of CoCos with the Credit Derivatives Model

 The credit derivatives approach was introduced by De Spiegeleer and Schoutens (2012).
 The basic idea underlying their model is to calculate, similar to the case of a barrier option, the extra yield required by investors to compensate for the risk of any possible losses.
 They assume that the CoCo trigger event, which often is set to a fall in the issuer's Common Equity Tier 1 (CET1) ratio below a certain level, corresponds to a drop in the issuer's share price below a certain threshold.
 The threshold is called the trigger share price.
 Based on this assumption, the model then translates the CoCo's accounting trigger, which is difficult to measure more frequently than once a quarter, into the market trigger, which can be observed at a higher frequency.
 The assumption therefore makes it possible to estimate the bail-in probability as the probability of hitting the trigger share price of a knock-in option.